Maternal Mental Health Month - South Wales Family Photographer

 And as much as it is okay to not be okay, it’s how we deal with not being okay that shapes us.
 If we’re overweight and do nothing about it, it will get worse.
 In the same way, if we’re struggling with our mental health and do nothing about it, it’s unlikely to get any better.
 So please talk to someone, tell them how you feel.
 And if you’re reading this and are worried about someone you know, please ask them how they are.
 Not on Facebook.
 Call them, ask them if they want to meet up, and please don’t chicken out of asking them how things are.

 For more information, please click the link below:

-Hi, I’m Clare, a Cardiff family photographer who loves working outdoors with natural light.
+Hi, I’m Clare, a South Wales family photographer who loves working outdoors with natural light.
 I cover Cardiff and the Vale of Glamorgan for maternity, newborn, child and family photoshoots.
 Get in touch if you’d like to book your family’s photoshoot.